finos/FDC3/docs/api-bridging/spec.md

         /** Secondary response to `raiseIntent`, sent when the `IntentHandler`
          *  has returned.
          *  Note:
-         *  - return an empty object if the `IntentHandler` returned void.
+         *  - return an empty payload object if the `IntentHandler` returned void.
          *  - `Channel` functions (`broadcast`, `getCurrentContext`,
-         * `addContextListener` do not need to be included in JSON).*/ intentResult?: {context?: Context, channel?: Channel}, },
+         *    `addContextListener` do not need to be included in JSON).*/ intentResult?: {
+            context?: Context,
+            channel?: Channel
+        }
+    },
     meta: {
         /** requestGuid from the original request being responded to*/